mEyob/tagup-de-challenge/notes.md

     - I chose Timescaledb because
         - it is a relational database but still scales well for time series data compared to other generic relational databases
         - it also provides builtin functions such as ```time_bucket``` that are very usefull to query a time series data
-    - The repo also provides Terraform scripts to setup an EC2 run the scripts
+    - The repo also provides Terraform scripts to setup an EC2 instance and to make configurations that are necessary to run the scripts

 <!---
 - Limitations